Kinneret College: Achi Racov School of Engineering

 The unit's curriculum received a rating of "High Achievement" by the Technological Preparation Institute from the Ministry of Labor.

 Kinneret Innovation Center for Entrepreneurship

 Inaugurated in February 2019, the Center helps qualitative graduates with job application in the fields of Agricultural engineering and Biological engineering.
-The Innovation Center works in cooperation with Zemach Regional Industries, Emek HaYarden Regional Council, and Baruch Padeh Medical Center, as a greenhouse for high tech companies who are willing to help with the economical development of the Jordan Valley.
+The Innovation Center works in cooperation with Zemach Regional Industries, Emek HaYarden Regional Council, and Tzafon Medical Center, as a greenhouse for high tech companies who are willing to help with the economical development of the Jordan Valley.